Lis Wiehl

 Lis Wiehl (born August 19, 1961) is a New York Times bestselling American author of fiction and nonfiction books, and a legal analyst.
 She is the author of twenty books, including, most recently, A Spy in Plain Sight: The Inside Story of the FBI and Robert Hanssen―America's Most Damaging Russian Spy, published by Pegasus Books.

 After working at NBC News and National Public Radio's All Things Considered, Wiehl moved to the Fox News Channel (FNC) where she served as a legal analyst and reporter for over fifteen years, appearing on numerous FNC shows.
 She is a regular commentator for CNN and also appears often on CBS, NPR and other news outlets.

-Wiehl earned her Juris Doctor from Harvard Law School, her Master of Arts in Literature from the University of Queensland, and a bachelor's degree from Barnard College, Columbia University.
+Wiehl earned her Juris Doctor from Harvard Law School, her Master of Arts in literature from the University of Queensland, and a bachelor's degree from Barnard College.

 Early life and education

 Wiehl was born in Yakima, Washington, and graduated from West Valley High School in Yakima.
-She received a bachelor's degree from Barnard College, Columbia University in 1983, a Master of Arts in Literature from the University of Queensland in 1985, and a Juris Doctor from Harvard Law School in 1987.
+She received a bachelor's degree from Barnard College in 1983, a Master of Arts in literature from the University of Queensland in 1985, and a Juris Doctor from Harvard Law School in 1987.